Ohio Real Estate Transfer Tax Exemptions

 - To the beneficiaries of a trust if the fee was paid on the transfer from the grantor of the trust to the trustee or if the transfer is made pursuant to trust provisions which became irrevocable at the death of the grantor;

 - To a corporation for incorporation into a sports facility constructed pursuant to section 307.696 of the Revised Code;

 - Between persons pursuant to section 5302.18 of the Revised Code.

 - From a county land reutilization corporation organized under Chapter 1724 of the Revised Code to a third party.

 As you can see, there are a lot of moving pieces so it is always best to contact a qualified real estate attorney to thoroughly review the transfer.
-This is especially true if the value of the transfer grows larger (given that would result in a larger tax liability).
+In addition to the legal basis for the exemption, there may be various filings required.
+The need for legal representation is especially important if the value of the transfer grows larger (given that would result in a larger tax liability).
 If you think you might qualify for one of these exemptions, give our team of Ohio real estate attorneys a call today at 419-469-5002.
 We can help to analyze and compile evidence regarding your claim and complete the necessary paperwork to effectuate the exemption with Ohio’s taxing authorities.

 Chris Sawan holds a JD, MBA and is a CPA with a background that yields itself to some of the most complex legal challenges facing businesses, families, and individuals.

 Dennis E. Sawan is licensed to practice law in the States of Florida and Ohio.
 His experience as a transactional attorney makes him a tremendous ally to have for all types of transactions.

 Contact Us Now